Hello.

 Research Interests

-Broadly, I'm interested in instruction set architecture (ISA) design for modern systems and exploring problems that sit at the intersection of hardware and software.
+I'm interested in several facets of computer architecture, from scalable techniques for performance evaluation to microarchitectural enhancements for multicore memory systems.
+I'm also interested in instruction set architectures for modern heterogeneous systems and in exploring problems that sit at the intersection of hardware and software.

 Background